bhakin/Recipe-Rating-Analysis/README.md

 #### Bivariate Analysis

 This figure below is the distribution of `'minutes'` in log and`'avg_rating'` from our dataset.
 The reason why I **log(minutes)** because the data was too big so it was hard to visualize what was going on.
-Based on the figure, we can see that most of the data are located in the bottom right of the figure.
-This shows us that recipe that takes a short amount of time tend to have a higher average rating (around 4 - 5)
+Based on the figure, we can see that most of the data are located in the **bottom right of the figure.** This shows us that recipe that takes a short amount of time tend to have a **higher** average rating (around 4 - 5).

 <iframe
   src="assets/log_mins.html"